Rubjerg/Graphviz.NetWrapper/README.md

         {
             // You can programmatically construct graphs as follows RootGraph root = RootGraph.CreateNew(GraphType.Directed, "Some Unique Identifier");
             // The graph name is optional, and can be omitted.
-But if it is specified, it must be unique.
+The name is not interpreted by Graphviz,
+            // except it is recorded and preserved when the graph is written as a file.

             // The node names are unique identifiers within a graph in Graphviz Node nodeA = root.GetOrAddNode("A");
             Node nodeB = root.GetOrAddNode("B");
             Node nodeC = root.GetOrAddNode("C");
-            Node nodeD = root.GetOrAddNode("D");

             // The edge name is only unique between two nodes Edge edgeAB = root.GetOrAddEdge(nodeA, nodeB, "Some edge name");